evilthreads669966/Skimmer/README.md

 # Android Keylogger
-### A coroutine keylogger library for Android allowing for better logging of keystrokes by ridding yourself of the unnecessary overhead of threads.
+### A fast, inexpensive, coroutine based keylogger library for Android allowing for better logging of keystrokes by ridding yourself of the unnecessary overhead of threads.
 1. Add the JitPack repository to your project's build.gradle
 ```gradle
 allprojects {